Search This Blog

 • The file is not compressed; none of the information necessary to create the image from the RAW file is discarded.
 In fact, the RAW file is not really an image at all, but a file containing all of the information necessary to generate an image.

-• Secondly, the metadata of the RAW file can be adjusted in "the digital darkroom" in a non-destructive manner, which means that at any time, you can go back and 'reset' any adjustments you have made and return to the original RAW file.
+• The metadata of the RAW file can be adjusted in "the digital darkroom" in a non-destructive manner, which means that at any time, you can go back and "reset" any adjustments you have made and return to the original RAW file.

 • The final judgements of how the image and print file should be rendered are left to the photographer, and not to a software algorithm.